 - Define the Scope of Work — SOWs and SLAs (service-level agreements) will cover the specific terms that a vendor must follow.
 These involve performance thresholds, compliance rules, data security management, penalties, and more.
 All of this will be used to hold vendors accountable.

-- Payment Terms — The contract should clearly articulate the costs associated with the product or service, as well as payment schedules and penalties for late payments.
+- Define Payment Terms — The contract should clearly articulate the costs associated with the product or service, as well as payment schedules and penalties for late payments.
 Make sure you can meet these terms, or it could create an adverse relationship with your vendors.

-- Liabilities — Your vendors should offer proof of insurance coverage, including workers’ compensation and liability coverage.
+- Define Liabilities — Your vendors should offer proof of insurance coverage, including workers’ compensation and liability coverage.
 This can protect your company and the vendor alike from certain lawsuits.

-- Fourth-Party Terms — It’s possible for a vendor to subcontract work to other vendors.
+- Define Any Fourth-Party Terms — It’s possible for a vendor to subcontract work to other vendors.
 To protect yourself, you should make sure your vendor identifies all other contractors in the agreement and provides evidence that they have best practices to ensure those fourth parties comply with the terms of your contract.

 Even for smaller vendor agreements, it’s always in your best interest to have an experienced business lawyer provide assistance during the contract negotiation process.